-The allowed range of fosc is 2MHz to 8MHz.
-If fosc is set too high, the internal oscillator can stop working.
-An internal fail-safe circuit monitors the multiplex clock and detects a slow or nonworking multiplex clock.
-When a slow or nonworking multiplex clock is detected, an internal fail-safe oscillator generates a replacement clock of about 200kHz.
+The allowed range of fOSC is 2MHz to 8MHz.
+If fOSC is set too high, the internal oscillator can stop working.
+An internal fail-safe circuit monitors the multiplex clock and detects a slow or nonworking multiplex clock is detected, an internal fail-safe oscillator generates a replacement clock of about 200kHz.
 This backup clock ensures that the VFD is not damaged by the multiplex operation halting inadvertently.
-The scan rate for 16 digits is about 15Hz in fail-safe mode, and flickers.
+The scan rate for 16 grids is about 30Hz in fail-safe mode, and the display flickers.
 A flickering display is a good indication that there is a problem with the multiplex clock.